ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Rate Signals {#rate-signal}

-The Rate Signal field in SCONE uses 7 bits: the low 6 bits (0x3f) of the first byte combined with the most significant bit (0x80000000) of the version field.
+The Rate Signal field in SCONE uses 7 bits: the low 6 bits (0x3f) of the first byte combined with the most significant bit (0x80) of the second byte.
 This creates a contiguous 7-bit field with values from 0 to 127.

 When sent by a QUIC endpoint, the Rate Signal field is set to 127, indicating